• Skip to primary navigation

-Kefir and buttermilk are both fermented milk beverages with several touted health benefits, they have several differences in terms of production, nutrition, flavor, and texture.
+Kefir and buttermilk are both fermented milk beverages with several touted health benefits, but they have several differences in production, nutrition, flavor, and texture.

 Both milk kefir and buttermilk are probiotic-rich drinks full of healthy gut bacteria.
-The big difference between kefir and buttermilk is in the number of bacterial cultures each has to offer.
+The big difference between kefir and buttermilk is in the number of bacterial cultures each offer.

-Depending on the variety that you use, milk kefir grains may contain up to 60 strains of good bacteria and yeasts.
+Depending on your variety, milk kefir grains may contain up to 60 strains of good bacteria and yeasts.
 See the full list here (source).

 While buttermilk only has one strain, either Lactobacillus bulgaricus or Lactococcus lactis, depending on the manufacturer.